StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 ## Configure Helm

-Configure helm on your local machine to be able to pull the StackState Helm chart.
+Configure helm on your local machine to be able to pull the Rancher Observability Helm chart.

 ```bash
 helm repo add stackstate https://helm.stackstate.io